Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Early history tells us that Lewis and Clark camped on this reach of the Missouri River in 1804 on their historic trip to and from the Pacific Coast.

 A picnic area with shelters is located along the shoreline of the Missouri river.
-Shelters may be reserved for a fee by contacting the park manager.
+Shelters may be reserved for a through the park reservation system.

 Camping is very popular at Wilson Island with 125 well-shaded, spacious campsites.
 A modern camp area offers showers, flush toilets, 80 electric camp sites, and two large youth group camping areas.
 Advance campsite reservations can be made online through the park reservation system.
 Half of the campsites are still available for self-registration on a first-come, first-serve basis.
-Firewood may be purchased at the park office.
-A playground is located near the campground.
+Firewood may be purchased in the campground.
+A playground is located in the campground.

 Approximately five miles of trails are used for hiking, snowmobiling, cross-country skiing and mountain biking.

-A half-mile trail along the shoreline of the Missouri River and boat ramp provide excellent access to the river.
-An Iowa or Nebraska fishing license is required for fishing the Missouri River and Wilson Island.
+A 3/4 mile trail along the shoreline of the Missouri River and boat ramp provide excellent access to the river.
+An Iowa fishing license is required for fishing the Missouri River.
+An Iowa license is required on the backwater chute.

-The entire area, except for the campgrounds and other developed sites, is open for public hunting.
+The entire area, except for withn 200 yards of the campgrounds and other developed sites, is open for public hunting.
 Deer hunting and duck hunting in the backwater area are the primary sports.

 Desoto Wildlife Refuge